The ACHI Fellowship by Training Program is an exciting opportunity for PhD candidates with an interest in Health Informatics.

 The learning program will include:

-A schedule of supplementary learning will be affixed to your Letter of Offer if you are accepted into the Fellowship Program.
+As a guide, candidates will be required to complete 150 hours of supplementary learning over the four years of the program.
+A schedule of supplementary learning will be affixed to your Letter of Offer if you are accepted into the Fellowship by Training Program.

 If you would like to discuss the Fellowship Program in more detail, or if you would like to receive Fellowship Program updates, please complete our Expression of Interest form.